 I don’t remember where this old drawer came from but it was just taking up storage space in my home.
 The reason I hadn’t thrown it out was because I had a feeling I could upcycle it in some way.
 When I realized that I needed just a little more table space in my craft room, I thought about that drawer.
 I added it to an old plant stand and a table was born from the upcycling of two old things!

 Canoe Paddle Shelving Unit

-For some reason, we have a lot more canoe paddles at the cabin then we do canoes!
+For some reason, we have a lot more canoe paddles at the cabin than we do canoes!
 A couple of the short paddles were just what we needed to make a shelving unit in our rustic bathroom.
 Canoe paddles make great shelving units, wall art, or even headboards.
-See all of the upcycling ideas using canoe paddles at my post, rustic decorating with canoe paddles.
+See all of the upcycling ideas using canoe paddles in my post, rustic decorating with canoe paddles.

 Outdoor Shower Made From A Canoe